KenWillmott/SST-6809/README.md

 - 32kb EEPROM jumper and software selectable in 4kb pages.
 - option to use either USB adapter power, or 5V provided at screw connector terminals

 The 10cm x 10cm form factor, including standard connector and mounting locations, create a "family" of boards that can interoperate in different ways.
-As a very minimal board, the SST does not support all of them, however its connector will support one standard peripheral card in the M8 family, such as the M8 game board.
+As a very minimal board, the SST does not support all of them, however its connector will support up to about 3 standard peripheral card in the M8 family, such as the M8 game board or the M8 6522/proto board.

 The first PCB (V1.0) status was "assembled and testing".
 The EEPROM fails, a problem with the pin assignments was found.